Internship Programs in Madagascar

 Cost of Living in Madagascar

-- 1 bedroom apartment in City Center: $355
+- 1 bedroom apartment in Antananarivo: $355 / month

-- 1 inexpensive meal: $5
+- 1 expensive meal: $5

-- 1 way transportation ticket: $0.17
+- 1 way in-city bus ticket: $0.17

 If you are working in a business environment, it is best to dress more conservatively and professionally.
 If you are volunteering with a community development center, the dress code is less defined.

-- Language: The official languages spoken in Madagascar are Malagasy and French.
-The locals will be very impressed if you can communicate in Malagasy, but knowing the language is by no means a requirement to live and work there.
-Most official or professional communication is conducted in French and English to improve relations with other foreign countries.
+The official languages spoken in Madagascar are Malagasy and French.
+The locals will be very impressed if you can communicate in Malagasy, but knowing the language is by no means a requirement to work there.
+It is, however, incredibly helpful to know a few phrases for daily life.

 The concept of professional networking in Madagascar is quite new.
 However, people have always highly valued developing good relationships with others.
 The Malagasy culture emphasizes friendship and familial connection, so “networking” is almost a daily part of life.